FAQs

 To be eligible to be employed in New York State's public schools, individuals must hold a NYS certificate issued by the Office of Teaching Initiatives.
 This certificate confirms that an individual has met all degree coursework, assessment, and experience requirements.
 In addition, you need to complete coursework or training regarding the identification and reporting of suspected child abuse or maltreatment and in school violence prevention and intervention among others, all of which are available through the SUNY Oswego SSHS 1020 and DASA 1020 courses.

 Further requirements include fingerprinting and passing NYS Certification Exams.
-Visit our NYS Certification Requirements page for more information.
+Visit Curriculum and instruction Certification Requirements.

 What is my TEACH account for?